-VERÍTAS®Medium Shoulder Plane
+veRítas® Small Shoulder Plane

-The Veritas® Medium Shoulder Plane is proportioned to handle multiple tasks, from fine trimming shoulders for a perfect fit to cleaning the bottom of dadoes.
-It measures 7" long by 0.700" wide and weighs just over 2 pounds.
+U.S. Pat.
+No. 7,117,602 U.S. Des.
+Pat.
+D602,327 The Veritas® Small Shoulder Plane is designed for one-handed use.
+It is proportioned to handle multiple tasks, from trimming shoulders for a perfect fit to cleaning the bottom of dadoes.
+At 61/4'' long by 1/2'' wide and weighing just over 1 lb, it is a cross between a medium shoulder plane and a bullnose plane.
 The ductile cast iron body is accurately machined and ground so that the sole and sides are flat and square, allowing the plane to be used on its side for accurately shooting the shoulder of a tenon.

-If you have ever used or even held a traditional shoulder plane, you will appreciate how this plane comes to hand.
-The unique lever cap with a pivoting knob lets you adjust the plane to fit your hand and preferred holding style.
-The concave knob rests in the web of your hand, giving you a secure grip without the need of a vise-like pressure.
-The through-hole in the body adds to grip security.
+The rounded lever cap and crowned back fit comfortably in the hand for shooting or plowing.
+The through-hole in the body adds to grip security but has to be experienced to be understood.
 The plane's adjustable toe lets you narrow the mouth for very fine shavings with minimum tear-out.
 The low bed angle of 15° combined with the 25° blade bevel results in a cutting angle of 40° for exceptional end-grain cutting performance.
 Set screws along the side enable you to accurately position the blade and do not require adjustment when replacing the blade after sharpening.
-The blade is 1⁄28'' (0.125'') thick and is available in either A2 tool steel hardened to Rc60-62 or O1 tool steel hardened to Rc58-60.
+The lapped blade is 1/8" (0.125") thick and is available in A2 or O1 tool steel.